Mukkabaaz: Plot

 Shravan Singh is a struggling boxer who works for a local politician and head of the State Boxing Federation, Bhagwan Das Mishra.
-He drifts away after Mishra has him perform only domestic tasks and errands rather than boxing training.
-Singh falls in love with Mishra's niece, Sunaina, who is mute.
-Her father tells him to get a job first before thinking about marrying her.
+He drifts away after Mishra has him perform only domestic tasks and errands rather than training him in boxing.
+Singh falls in love with Mishra's niece, Sunaina, who is a mute.
+Her father tells him to get a job before considering marrying her.
 For the job, Singh tries to enter the state-level tournament but is not selected because of Mishra.
 He then leaves for Varanasi and is trained by a local trainer, Sanjay Kumar.

 Singh defeats Mishra's boxer and wins a medal, after which he gets a job with the Indian Railways.
 Singh and Sunaina are married as her father promised.
 However, Mishra despises the marriage and threatens his brother.
 Singh tries to balance his job, training, family life and learning sign language at Sunaina's request.
 Meanwhile, his boss at the office tries to harass him by putting too much work pressure on him.
 Mishra gets Sunaina's father fired from his job and expels her family from their home.
 They go to their ancestral village to live but are held captive by Mishra's goons in his village house.
 Mishra also breaks his brother's leg.

 Later, at Sanjay Kumar's house, both Kumar and Singh are attacked by a mob after being falsely accused of eating beef.
-Kumar is seriously injured in the attack and is admitted to an ICU; Singh survives the attack.
-He then tries to find Sunaina but fails; meanwhile, she is forcefully engaged by Mishra to a businessman with a disability, for money.
+Kumar gets seriously injured in the attack and is admitted to an ICU; Singh survives the attack.
+He then tries to find Sunaina but fails; meanwhile, she is forcefully engaged to a businessman with a disability, by Mishra for money.
 Singh fights and qualifies for the final of a national tournament.
 Sunaina and her mother manage to call Singh and tell him of their whereabouts.
 Singh goes there and rescues Sunaina and her family.
-Mishra manages to disqualify Singh on health grounds but reinstates him after Singh apologises; Mishra also requires that Singh will have to lose the match and retire from boxing.
-Singh loses the final match.
+Mishra manages to disqualify Singh on health grounds but reinstates him after Singh apologizes; Mishra also requires that Singh lose the match and retire from boxing.
+Thus, Singh loses the final match.